Official Website for Rabbi Yitz Miller, Penicillin for Injustice & Wicked Awesome Dad

 In the first of 3 “hurricanes” in Rabbi Miller’s pre-COVID life, internal NAACP financial upheaval, state power struggles, and national leadership animus horrifically led to Rev. Spearman’s self-inflicted death.
 Meanwhile, the Supreme Court in Common Cause v.
 Rucho dismayingly ruled that Political Gerrymandering was not illegal, rendering Yitz’s intended federal legal career path and Harvard Master’s in Government moot in the process.

 Simultaneously, Yitz—a lifelong real estate hobbyist—undertook creating 4 exceptional vacation rental homes.
-Yitz accomplished the endeavor with such success that CBS featured his “Flagship Vacation Properties” work on its “Staycation” television series, but not until he rebuilt 3 of the 4 from Hurricanes Florence and Michael which hit within a month of closing.
+Yitz accomplished the endeavor with such success that CBS featured Yitzhak Miller’s“Flagship Vacation Properties” work on its “Staycation” television series, but not until he rebuilt 3 of the 4 from Hurricanes Florence and Michael which hit within a month of closing.
 A lifelong friend commented that reconstructing his entire life savings with his own two hands in the midst of the COVID pandemic was “audacious,” even if not moral or spiritual, and perhaps the best evidence yet of Yitz’s indomitable ability to “Make Lemonade.”

 As Yitz accompanied Jacob to Boston for a post-hurricanes, post-COVID “gap year,” Jacob crafted his AI-inspired application essay: “The Question is NOT ‘WHAT is Intelligence,’ the True Question is ‘WHY is Intelligence?’”
 Jacob concluded: “the whole endeavor is academic…we miss the connection between understanding and possibility, unless we catalyze our intelligence through the prism of kindness.”
 Jacob partially attributed these insights to a Heschel quote, “When I was young, I admired clever people, now that I am wiser, I admire kind people,” which had lived for a decade in the signature line of Yitz’s email.